-Although most nylon was used to make stockings, some was bought by the American military to replace the silk used in the manufacture of parachutes.
-When the United States entered the war, DuPont shifted nylon production to a war footing and production was channeled into national defense for things like parachutes and bomber tyres, which meant that supplies of nylon for stockings dried up.
+Most of the nylon produced by DuPont was used to make stockings but some was bought by the American military to replace the silk used in the manufacture of parachutes.
+When the United States entered the Second World War, DuPont shifted nylon production to a war footing and production was channeled into national defense for things like parachutes and bomber tyres, which meant that supplies of nylon for stockings dried up.
 Silk stockings were also unavailable, as trade with Japan had ceased and the American army had requisitioned all stores of silk for parachutes, munitions and other military uses.

 Women were asked to collect silk and nylon stockings and hand them in to help the war effort.